tideland/golib/README.md

 ### Generic JSON Parser

-Instead a unmarshalling a JSON into a struct parse it and provide access to the content by path.
+Instead of unmarshalling a JSON into a struct parse it and provide access to the content by path and value converters to native types.

 ### Identifier